Blanket Size Chart and Dimensions Guide

 For heavier blankets, dry washing is an option.

-However, we highly recommend you consider the manufacturer's care instruction before washing your blankets.
+However, we highly recommend that you consider the manufacturer's care instructions before washing your blankets.

 3. What’s the best blanket you can sleep with?